For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 You might also be entitled to a year of 'bonus funding' in case your plans go awry and you do have to take a break.
 This can fund a whole extra year of study on top of the length of your current course.

 Again, you'll need to provide evidence of why you had to leave.
-This could be a letter from your GP, the social services or your uni depending on your circumstances.
+This could be a letter from your GP, social services or your uni depending on your circumstances.

 This means that you can do the extra year of study and still get full funding for the rest of your course.